MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 In Xcode, **Outlets** and **Actions** are added directly in code via *Control-dragging*.
 More specifically, this means that to create an **Outlet** or **Action**, the developer will choose a control element to add an **Outlet** or **Action** to, hold down the **Control** key on the keyboard, and drag that control directly into the code.

 For Xamarin.Mac developers, this means that the developer will drag into the Objective-C stub files that correspond to the C# file where they want to create the **Outlet** or **Action**.
-Visual Studio for Mac created a file called `ViewController.h` as part of the shim Xcode Project it generated to use the Interface Builder:
+Visual Studio for Mac created a file called `ViewController.h` as part of the shim Xcode Project it generated to use Interface Builder:

 [![](hello-mac-images/xcode16.png "Viewing source in Xcode")](hello-mac-images/xcode16.png#lightbox)